harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/linux_on_command_line/advanced.md

 hi executable
 ```

 You can append the directory into `PATH` envrionment variable.
+(For persistant change modify the `bashrc`).

 ```sh
 $ PATH="$PATH:$HOME/executable_demo"